 The telecommunications industry was hit by a shockwave of advanced communication solutions in the late 1990s with the introduction of voice-over-IP (VoIP) services.
 Nowadays these are normally referred to as ‘Hosted Telephone Systems” or ‘Cloud Telephone Systems’.
 Generally speaking, cloud-based telephone systems offer phone technology using broadband internet connections, and has opened the door to a number of exciting features, including call waiting, conference calling, video calling, voicemail services and more.

 In celebration of National Telephone Day (25th April) we shed some light on the benefits of cloud-based telephone systems.

-1 - Cost – Compared to a traditional phone system, the initial setup and ongoing costs associated with a cloud-based telephone system is generally less.
+Compared to a traditional phone system, the initial setup and ongoing costs associated with a cloud-based telephone system is generally less.
 As it operates over your Internet connection, deployment of a traditional phone line is no longer required, which makes it cheaper.
 And most contracts come with inclusive call packages, making VOIP systems very cost-effective to operate.

-5 - Call recording - Most cloud-based telephone systems have a call recording feature which automatically saves all of your incoming and outgoing telephone conversations – even calls between internal extensions.
+Most cloud-based telephone systems have a call recording feature which automatically saves all of your incoming and outgoing telephone conversations – even calls between internal extensions.
 You can download the call as a .wav file and attach it to customer records, emails and so on.
-This can be a great boost to accuracy and efficiency.
+This can be a great boost to accuracy and efficiency

 A good cloud-based system can add to the efficiency and professionalism of your business by adding auto-attendant call direction, which directs incoming calls to the right people.
 “Thank you for calling X Ltd”, “For customer service dial 1, for accounts dial 2, for engineering support dial 3, or for anything else please dial 4.”and so on.